streamr-dev/network/docs/docs/guides/become-an-operator.md

 A typical node fleet may have 2 - 10 nodes and use a node [Redundancy Factor](../streamr-network/network-roles/operators#node-redundancy-factor) of 2 - 3, for example.

-Checkout the [Testnet FAQ](../streamr-testnets/testnet-faq#what-is-the-advantage-of-operators-running-multiple-nodes) for more commentary on running multiple nodes.
+Checkout the [Operator FAQ](../help/operator-faq.md#what-is-the-advantage-of-operators-running-multiple-nodes) for more commentary on running multiple nodes.

 ## The Mumbai test environment
 The [Mumbai Hub](https://mumbai.streamr.network) is the place to test out your Operator before creating it on Polygon with real tokens.
 You'll need to use the [Mumbai node config](./how-to-run-streamr-node.md#mumbai-node-config).